pma/amqp/README.md

     end

   rescue
-    # Requeue unless it's a redelivered message.
+    # Requeue unless it is a redelivered message.
-    # This means we will retry consuming a message once in case of exception
+    # This retries a message once in case of an exception before giving up and
-    # before we give up and have it moved to the error queue
+    # moving it to the error queue.
     #
-    # You might also want to catch :exit signal in production code.
+    # You might also want to catch :exit signals in production code.
-    # Make sure you call ack, nack or reject otherwise consumer will stop
+    # Make sure you call ack, nack, or reject; otherwise, the consumer will stop
     # receiving messages.
     exception ->
       :ok = Basic.reject channel, tag, requeue: not redelivered